 To uncover the various strengths and weaknesses of each iPhone 13 case, we broke our review down into a series of hands-on evaluations.
 In addition to carefully studying the manufacturer's specs, we also subjected each model to a scratch test and grip test.
 To keep the companies honest, we weighed and measured every model to cross-reference their claims.
 We timed how long each case takes to install and remove, and we meticulously considered any extra features offered for or included with the cases.
 Finally, we used a panel of judges to give their thoughts on each model's overall style and aesthetic value.
 These products undergo 143 individual tests during our side-by-side comparative analysis.

-To spearhead the iPhone case review, we chose Senior Review Editor Ross Patton.
-Ross has worked on an array of tech products, from MacBook cases to external hard drives, to WiFi extenders.
+Spearheading our iPhone case review is Senior Review Editor Ross Patton.
+Ross has worked on an array of tech products, from MacBook cases to external hard drives to WiFi extenders.
 With a passion for playing with gadgets and formal education from the University of Nevada, Reno in Environmental Science, you can trust that he has created tests that have determined which cases are worth your investment and which ones are better off left on the shelf.
 The comprehensive results below outline the overall performance of 11 of the best iPhone 13 cases available today.

 Analysis and Test Results